RoshanM24/RoshanM24/README.md

-Hi there 👋, I am ready for an interview for an Internship starting Fall 2024, Full time (starting June 2025).
+Hi there 👋, I am ready for an interview for Full time (starting April 2025).

 Reasons I would be a great fit as a SDE / AI engineer are written below-